dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/cloud-build-and-view-your-docs.md

 3. Under "Execution Settings," select **Generate docs on run**.
    <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/documentation-job-execution-settings.png" title="Setting up a job to generate documentation"/>

-:::tip Use `dbt compile`

-To create and schedule a documentation-only job at the end of your production jobs, add the `dbt compile` command under **Commands**.

-:::

 4. Click **Save**.
 Proceed to [configure project documentation](#configure-project-documentation) so your project generates the documentation when this job runs.

+:::tip Tip &mdash; For documentation-only jobs

+To create and schedule a documentation-only job at the end of your production jobs, add the `dbt compile` command in the **Commands** section.

+:::

 ## Configure project documentation